Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EAOiEQn7E5A.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: What is expected for Tier 9?
 https://www.youtube.com/watch?v=EAOiEQn7E5A
-This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: Tier 9, when?](./yt-vu1U6jodrJ4.md) [https://www.youtube.com/watch?v=vu1U6jodrJ4](https://www.youtube.com/watch?v=vu1U6jodrJ4)
+This question was possibly duplicated with a more recent answer: [October 12th, 2021 Livestream Q&A: Will there be Tier 9?](./yt-DHdUONkXgHk.md) [https://www.youtube.com/watch?v=DHdUONkXgHk](https://www.youtube.com/watch?v=DHdUONkXgHk)

 ### Topics